bartduisters/trading-card-generator/README.md

 [x] Generate basic project
 [x] Style one card - hard coded data
-[x] Add data based off of an object from https://pokemontcg.io/ [] Add abilities to attacks section
+[x] Add data based off of an object from https://pokemontcg.io/ [x] Add abilities to attacks section
-[] Add inputs to change the content of the card
+[x] Add inputs to change the content of the card
 [] Render html to image
+[] Create pages
+    [] Create a listing page with real cards
+    [] Create a creation page

 # Credits